deathtothecorporation/plunder-docs/sire/intro.md

 - The arrow keys won't work in the repl.
 Use backspace.
 If you get into a strange state with carriage returns and are unable to backspace, just hit return a few times, ignore any errors, and start again.
 Type carefully :)
+- The repl will print ASCII values of integers.
+If you enter `65` you'll get back `%A`.
+Don't think about this too much yet, just use small numbers for you learnings here.

 ## Top-level binding - `=`